WoTTsecurity/wott-io/documentation/getting-started.md

 layout: docs-cat
 description: 'Getting started with WoTT'
 title: 'Getting Started with the WoTT Agent and Dashboard'
-full_description: We'll take you from startup to installation of the WoTT Agent and registering for the Dashboard so you can begin integrating security into your IoT devices.
+full_description: We'll take you from startup to installation of the WoTT Agent and registering for the Dashboard so you can begin integrating security for your needs.
 title_content: 'Getting Started'
 redirect_from:
   - /getting-started-1